Jim Cairns: Leading left-winger

-In Canberra, Cairns became a leader of the left.
+In Canberra, Cairns became a leader of the left faction of the ALP.
 He was a highly effective debater and was soon feared and disliked by ministers in the Liberal government of Robert Menzies, although his personal dealings with Menzies himself, who nearly always felt a healthy respect for an intelligent and principled adversary, were more cordial than might have been expected.
-Cairns was also disliked by many in his own party, who saw him as an ideologue whose political views were too left-wing for the Australian electorate.
+Cairns was also disliked by many in his own party, who saw him as an ideologue, whose political views were too left-wing for the Australian electorate.
+Like many Labor figures of his generation, Cairns spent most of his best years in opposition due to the unbroken run in government by the Coalition from 1949 to 1972.

 Nevertheless, Cairns' abilities could not be denied.
-He completed his doctorate in economic history in 1957, and by the 1960s he was among the Labor Party's leading figures.
-At this time he also lectured on Marxist and socialist history, and taught free seminars in Melbourne for working people who were unable to afford tertiary education.
+He completed his doctorate in economic history in 1957 and, by the 1960s, he was among the Labor Party's leading figures.
+At that time, he also lectured on Marxist and socialist history, and taught free seminars in Melbourne for working people who were unable to afford tertiary education.
 His first overseas trip, which he took place at this time to the US and Asia, had a great effect on him.